laroche/tastyworks-pnl/README.md

 - Generate documentation that can be passed on to the German tax authorities on how the tax is computed and also document on how to fill out the official tax documents.
    - Check this for docx reporting: <https://github.com/airens/interactive_brokers_tax>
+- Useful statistics:
+   - How much premium can you keep for option trades.
+Tastyworks says this should be about 25 % of the sold premium.
+I am mostly selling only premium and can keep about 80 % of it.
+   - How much do you pay for your option trades to the broker/exchange as feeds compared to your overall profit?
+This seems to be less than 1.5 % for me.

 Nice: